xdityagr/OctaveMusic/README.md

 - **🎵 Supports Multiple Formats**
   Play MP3, M4A, WAV, FLAC, and Opus files effortlessly.

+- **🛠 Fully Customizable Interface**
+  Fully customizable interface, Blurred background effect, Custom Image Background, Light/Dark themes.

 - **🎨 Beautiful Cover Art**
   Automatically fetches and displays high-quality album art.

 - **❤️ Like/Dislike Songs**
   Mark your favorite songs with a like and easily manage your preferences.

-- **📁 Easy File Management**
+- **📁 Easy Playlist/Queue Management**
-  Simple and intuitive file handling, allowing you to quickly add and organize your music library.
+  Simple and intuitive file handling, allowing you to quickly add and organize your music library, save it and even share it.

-- **🔄 Smooth Animations**
+- **🔄 Smooth Everything**
-  Enjoy stunning UI animations, including album transitions and interactive controls.
+  Enjoy stunning UI animations, including album transitions and interactive controls with smooth volume transitions, playback transitions etc.

 ---